Cremation Costs in Mississippi | 2026 Guide

 As more families turn to direct cremation in Mississippi as a more affordable and flexible alternative, it’s important to explore the various options.
 Deciding on the right cremation service for your needs is a crucial step in the planning process.

-Low-cost direct cremation prices above are offered by DFS Memorials – a network of affordable cremation service providers.
+Low-cost direct cremation prices, based on a sample from DFS Memorials and local independent funeral homes.
 Visit DFS Memorials – Mississippi to check other locations and prices.

 The most economical service is known as a “direct cremation,” in which the deceased is taken into the care of a funeral home or cremation provider, all the necessary legal paperwork is completed, and the body is then cremated.
 There is generally no viewing or service with a direct cremation.